canidas/redmine_issue_todo_lists/README.md

 ## Features

 * Create to-do lists per project
-* Add individual issues per to-do list (also cross project possible)
+* Add individual issues with or without comments per to-do list (also cross project possible)
 * Order these issues per drag and drop
 * Add and remove issues to/from to-do list by context menu (even bulk adding possible)
 * Autocomplete for issues (as with issue relations)